bxparks/AceTime/README.md

 **Tier 3: May work, but not supported**

-* Other SAMD21 based boards.
+* Other SAMD21 based boards, e.g Arduino Zero
     * SAMD21 based boards are now split into 2 groups:
         * Those using the new ArduinoCore-API, usually Arduino-branded boards.
 These are explicitly blacklisted.
 See below.